 Taurai Sinaro, our Trustee in Zimbabwe, has learned the principles of permaculture and we are supporting him to set up food growing for the community.

-On the recent trip to Zimbabwe in 2013/14 we introduced permaculture into the community.
+We have introduced permaculture into the community.
 Some of our trustees gave lessons on how to maintain and sustain plantations as well as key information about how it is possible to grow a surplus of produce which the community can sell.

-We are in the initial stages of a project to plant around 100 fruit trees, progressing towards establishing an African green village, where, in the future, students can take a gap year visit to Zimbabwe on a cultural exchange – Education For Sustainable Development and Global Citizenship (ESDGC).
+We are in the initial stages of a project to plant around 100 fruit trees, progressing towards Establishing an African green village, where, in the future, students can take a gap year visit to Zimbabwe on a cultural exchange – Education For Sustainable Development and Global Citizenship (ESDGC).

 The community land project will be a template for sustainability.
 We believe that if people in rural areas are able to grow crops and feed themselves, they will be able to survive.
 We intend to repeat this programme in other rural areas of Zimbabwe in the future.